 After I had my first child, I went through an existential crisis of sorts.
-I think that’s because I had been working since I was old enough to work, and when I stayed home to take care of my little one, I lost a bit of my personality.
+I think that’s because I had been working since I was old enough to work, so when I stayed home to take care of my little one, I lost a bit of my personality.
 And I think the culture we live in is partly to blame.

 Our culture, at least in Canada and the US, defines us by our occupations.
 And when I say occupation, I mean, the thing that gets us paid.
 Meet someone, and the first question they ask you is, “so, what do you do?”